StephanWagner/world-map-data/README.md

 These files are not part of the Git repository because of their size.
 They are hosted externally and only required when rebuilding the map data.

 ---

+## Flags

+This folder contains SVG flags for all countries and regions listed by the [Travelers’ Century Club](https://travelerscenturyclub.org/countries-and-territories/alphabetical-list), including non-ISO territories..

+- ISO-3166-1 alpha-2 codes are used where available (e.g. `de`, `fr`, `us`)
+- Non-ISO regions and territories use custom codes (e.g. `ge-ab` for Abkhazia)
+- All filenames are lowercase for consistency and cross-platform safety

+---